awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-maintenancewindowtask.md

 ### Create a task that runs an Automation runbook<a name="aws-resource-ssm-maintenancewindowtask--examples--Create_a_task_that_runs_an_Automation_runbook"></a>

-The following example creates a Systems Manager maintenance window task that uses the runbook AWS\-PatchInstanceWithRollback to patch instances\.
+The following example creates a Systems Manager maintenance window task that uses the runbook `AWS-PatchInstanceWithRollback` to patch instances\.

 #### JSON<a name="aws-resource-ssm-maintenancewindowtask--examples--Create_a_task_that_runs_an_Automation_runbook--json"></a>